kmayerb/tcrdist2/docs/Saving.rst

 ################

 Most tcrdistances can be expressed as integers without loss of information.
-The `int16` data types, native to numpy, is a choice that can considerably reduce the file size of a saved TCRrep instance.
+The `int16` data type, native to numpy, is a choice that can considerably reduce the file size of a saved TCRrep instance.
 We've made that easy.
 To convert numpy arrays with float64 data to arrays wiht int16 data storage, use